igrishaev/farseer/README.md

 [pmap]: https://clojuredocs.org/clojure.core/pmap

-By default, Farseer uses the standard [`pmap` function][pmap].
+By default, Farseer uses the standard [`pmap` function][pmap] to deal with multiple tasks.
 It executes the tasks in semi-parallel way.
 Maybe in the future, we could use a custom fixed thread executor for more control.

 #### Configuring & Limiting Batch Requests